Home Appraisal Process in Canada.

 A professional appraiser conducts home appraisals to find the home’s value.
-A home appraisal report is an unbiased opinion and an accurate representation of the home’s condition, location, and neighborhood.
+A home appraisal report is unbiased and accurately represents the home’s condition, location, and neighbourhood.
 A licensed appraiser produces a property appraisal based on an in-person inspection, using recent comparable sales, current market trends, and aspects of the house such as amenities, floor plan, the lot on which it sits, etc. An appraisal is always included when your mortgage involves buying, refinancing, or selling a property.

 Why is a Home Appraisal Important?

 Mortgage lenders request a home appraisal to ensure a property’s purchase price reflects its fair market value and to determine whether to loan the money needed to purchase a house.
 In addition, an appraisal protects a lender from lending more money than a home’s value because the home is collateral for the mortgage.